 Test the deployment

-If you migrated from an existing forwarder, make sure that the universal forwarder is forwarding data from where the old forwarder left off.
-If it isn't, you probably need to modify or add data inputs, so that they conform to those on the old forwarder.
+If you migrated from an existing forwarder, confirm that the universal forwarder sends data from where the old forwarder left off.
+If it doesn't, modify or add data inputs, so that they conform to those on the old forwarder.
 Examine the two

 inputs.conf files to ensure that the new universal forwarder has all the inputs that you want to maintain.

-If you migrated from an existing forwarder, you can delete that old instance once your universal forwarder has been thoroughly tested and you're comfortable with the results.
+If you migrated from an existing forwarder, you can delete that old instance once you have tested the universal forwarder and you're comfortable with the results.